How to Make an Aromatherapy Sleep Spray

 An aromatherapy sleep spray may help you relax so you can enjoy a blissfully peaceful night's sleep.
 It's a blend of essential oils that smells wonderful, freshens your room, is completely natural, and has no side effects.
 It's safe to use this spray on a child's bedding for a calming effect, as well.
-Making an aromatherapy sleep spray is a super-easy DIY project.
+Making an aromatherapy sleep spray is a quick and easy DIY project.

 Aromatherapy is the use of essential oils, which are derived from plants, to create a desired frame of mind or physical effect.
-It’s been around for centuries, and it’s very effective at promoting relaxation, inducing sleep, reducing anxiety and dulling aches and pains.
+It’s been around for centuries, and it’s very effective at promoting relaxation, inducing sleep, reducing anxiety, and dulling aches and pains.
 There are several ways to use aromatherapy oils, but one of the easiest and most versatile is to create a spray that includes lavender to promote sleep.

 - Distilled water

 The amount of vodka depends on the bottle’s size.
-Use 1 ounce of vodka in a 2-ounce bottle, 2 ounces of vodka in a 4-ounce bottle, and 3 ounces vodka in an 8-ounce bottle
+For example, use 1 ounce of vodka in a 2-ounce bottle, 2 ounces of vodka in a 4-ounce bottle, and 4 ounces in an 8-ounce bottle.

-- Pour in just enough distilled water to almost reach the top of the bottle.
+Pour in just enough distilled water to almost reach the top of the bottle.
 Leave a little bit of room so you can mix the ingredients.
 Put on the bottle top and shake to blend oils, vodka, and water.

-- Gently spray your pillows and sheets before climbing into bed at night or wherever the scent could help you to relax.
+Gently spray your pillows and sheets before climbing into bed at night or wherever the scent could help you to relax.